| | |

 spiritual bodies will not destroy either memory or identity, but will increase their power

+and range.
 The same divine mind that now is ours, with the same

 memory, the same reasoning powers, etc., will then find its powers expanded to